Healthy Homes Assessment Aotea

 Aotea Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Aotea and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Aotea and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate the conformance to any Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes